 The World Health Organisation (WHO) says emergency contraceptives are safe for everybody, including adolescents.
 Secondly, the organization also says emergency contraceptive pills don't affect future fertility.
 Postinor-2 does not cause damage to the womb.

-But while Postinor 2 is considered safe, it can cause side effects that affect your menstrual cycle, such as irregular periods.
-However, the side effects of Postinor 2 often change or correct themselves over time.
+Postinor 2 works by delaying ovulation by several days.
+While it is considered safe, Postinor 2 can cause side effects that affect your menstrual cycle, such as irregular periods.
+Postinor 2 side effects can last for a few days.
+However, the side effects often change or correct themselves over time.

 In this article, we will discuss how Postinor-2 works and the side effects of Postinor-2 on menstruation.
 We will also explore other possible side effects of postinor and when to see a doctor for menstrual cycle issues.